 1. The killing of a star name fairly early in the proceedings: In Psycho, it was a genuinely shocking to see Janet Leigh killed off in the middle of the film.
 It was simply unheard of at the time to kill off a star name so early in the proceedings and naturally the audience had no idea how to react.
 William Castle takes a page from Hitchcock's book and bumps off Joan Crawford's character, Amy Nelson, with nearly a half hour remaining in the film.
 However, Crawford's death isn't nearly as shocking and disorienting as Janet Leigh's, because Amy is a supporting character and a fairly unsympathetic one at that.
 When she thinks Steve is having an affair with Libby, she becomes extremely jealous and possessive, to the point of blackmailing Steve into marrying her.

 2. The shower scene: The shower scene is the most famous set piece in Psycho, so it's not surprising that Castle would ape it in his own movie, but with a twist.
 Steve is taking a shower when his wife starts to yell at him, he has had enough, pulls her in and stabs her to death.
-It's essentially the Psycho shower scene done in reverse.
+It is the Psycho shower scene done in reverse.
 The stabbing is shot in a similar fashion to the one in Psycho; shots of blood going down the drain, close ups of the woman's face, etc.

 After Steve has murdered his wife, he attempts to cover up the crime by burying her in the woods.
 This is very similar to how Norman Bates tried to cover up Marion's murder, by dumping her car (with her body in the trunk) in the swamp.
 Castle milks these scenes to great effect, Steve is constantly on the verge of being discovered.
 At one point Steve hears a rustle in the woods and realizes a dog is coming his way.
 The gig is up, or so Steve thinks, but at the last possible second the dog's owner calls it back to the car.